blocto/blocto-docs/technical-documents/contract-wallet.md

    ****The key managed by Blocto backend service.
 On EVM chains, this key is also used as the fee payer account for meta-transactions.\

 3. **Recovery Key**\
    ****The key used to reset account access.
-In custodial mode, this key is manages by Blocto backend service and is used when user sets up non-custodial mode or reset non-custodial mode.
+In custodial mode, this key is managed by Blocto backend service and is used when user sets up non-custodial mode or reset non-custodial mode.
 In non-custodial mode, the recovery key is generated from users' device and is encrypted with the recovery password set by the users.
 The encrypted recovery key is then sent to users' email for backup.

 For different account operations, different keys are used: